sddevelopment-be/penguin-pragmatic-patterns/content/concepts/return-on-investment.md

 ## Examples

 Say you are a manager and have three different projects that your team could work on.
-Each of them has been analyzed, and has an estimated future income and estimated development cost assigned to them.
+Each of them has been analysed, and has an estimated future income and estimated development cost assigned to them.
 You can choose one of these for your team to work on:

 * **Option 1:** Estimated income = 15'000 EUR ; Estimated costs = 5'000 EUR